 ECOLOGY

-The Fourth Universal Apostolic Preference of the Jesuits is Caring for our Common Home.
-Our work focuses on giving support to Faith Based Organizations in their own ecological transition and working around the most pressing environmental policy issues within the European Union.
+The Jesuits’ Fourth Universal Apostolic Preference is Caring for our Common Home.
+Our work centers on supporting Faith-Based Organizations in their ecological transition and addressing pressing EU environmental policy issues.

 JESC Ecology has three lines of work that define most of our work: JESC Carbon Initiative (JCI), Future Generations Initiative (FGI) and Sustainable Food Systems.

-JESC is a member of the GIAN Ecology network, the European Laudato Si Alliance, the European Environmental Bureau and the Network of Institutions for Future Generations.
-The JESC ecology team participates in the support of the JCEP Eco-Delegates network, that is coordinated by our director Filipe Martins SJ.
+JESC is part of several networks, including GIAN Ecology, the European Laudato Si Alliance, the European Environmental Bureau, EU Food Policy Coalition and the Network of Institutions for Future Generations.
+Our team also supports the JCEP Eco-Delegates network.

 ARTICLES